The Antlers (University of Missouri): Notable antics

 Prior to a Missouri-Kansas basketball game in 2003, members of the Antlers prank called KU coach Roy Williams at his home at 2:27, 2:45, and 3:05 a.m.
 Such activities are what the Antlers are best known for.
 In the week prior the MU-KU game, they obtain the numbers of KU players and coaches and prank called them all week long.
 They also make huge signs with the players' names and phone numbers.

 On March 9, 2003, KU played MU in Columbia.
 Members from the Antlers greeted the KU players at the hotel, holding up signs that read "Plane Crash."
 These signs were also evident during a nationally televised game.
 The "Plane Crash" signs were in reference to Nick Collison's senior day speech, where he talked about his grandfather who was a World War II veteran.
-According to Collison, his grandfather's plane crashed during D-Day, but survived.
+According to Collison, his grandfather's plane crashed during D-Day, but he survived.